dyeadal/seleniumlib/README.md

 ## Features in Development
 - Ollama Thinking Models to generate text
 - Ollama to store documents to guess prompted user responses

+---

+## Acknowledgements
+This project uses the following open-source libraries:

+[Selenium](https://github.com/SeleniumHQ) Licensed under the Apache License 2.0.

+A browser automation framework and ecosystem.

+[undetected-chromedriver(UCD)](https://github.com/ultrafunkamsterdam/undetected-chromedriver) Licensed under the GPL-3.0 license.

+Custom Selenium Chromedriver | Zero-Config | Passes ALL bot mitigation systems (like Distil / Imperva/ Datadadome / CloudFlare IUAM)

+Many thanks to the maintainers of these projects for making powerful tools freely available to the community.